juj/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	Asynchronously loads a script from a URL.

 	This integrates with the run dependencies system, so your script can call ``addRunDependency`` multiple times, prepare various asynchronous tasks, and call ``removeRunDependency`` on them; when all are complete (or if there were no run dependencies to begin with), ``onload`` is called.
 An example use for this is to load an asset module, that is, the output of the file packager.

+	This function is currently only available in main browser thread, and it will immediately fail by calling the supplied onerror() handler if called in a pthread.

 	:param script: The script to evaluate.
 	:type script: const char*